The

 You're at: https://57296.neocities.org/ukbp.html (see also)

-(last worked on: May 10th, 2022)
+(last worked on: May 1st, 2024)

 5/10/2022: Here, at Dodeka's defunct kickstarter web site, is what I thought to be too much to ask for --essentially: a "single row Janko" format keyboard instrument which uses reduced profile keys in order to preserve a decent hand span.
 Sadly, I see almost nothing about Dodeka that Googles up over the past year.
 Here's more, and more, and one more.
 This last seems (to me, at least) the most informed and even-handed criticism of a Dodeka style keyboard (and the one I proposed below).
-I appended it as text to this page because locating it on the website seemed tricky --but I've included the URL.
+I appended it as text to this page because locating it on the website seemed tricky.
+I've included the URL.

 * Just as western music and its keyboard oriented notation have grown up together, Dodeka and many others have offered alternative systems of notation to complete their alternative keyboards --nearly all of it in tempered 12 tones per octave.
 From reading the linked discussions, it seems obvious that at least the notes in Dodeka's notation (little dashes/rectangles) need elaboration and perhaps replacement --by more conventional looking notes --indicating their duration and association with adjacent notes.